microsoft/react-native-windows-samples/docs/rnm-getting-started.md

 ---
 id: rnm-getting-started
-title: Get Started with Mac
+title: Get Started with macOS
 ---

 This guide will help you get started on setting up your very first React Native for macOS app.